 Russia and the US have launched experimental reactors supported by terrestrial research and development.
 Russia launched some 35 missions to operate nuclear-powered surveillance radars.
 However, adapting the technology for NEP did not advance beyond research and development.
+The Fig. 1 show the known past experience in US and Russia.
 SNAP (10A), launched by the US in 1965 was the first fission nuclear power generator in space.
 ROMASKA was developed as a prototype in Russia for space exploration missions.
 BOUK, powered the Russian RORSATS.
 TOPAZ1 was a higher power, more efficient and more compact successor to BOUK and made 2 experimental flights.
 TOPAZ2 was a development of TOPAZ1 for space exploration but the combined Russian and US project (NEPSTP) was abandoned before launch.
 Some parts of the US SP100 project were developed and ground tested.
 A large amount of testing of nuclear thermal propulsion was conducted under the US NERVA programme but no devices were launched.